 Do I need to apply directly to the University?

-No, you may not.
+No, you do not.
 Your application must be uploaded in the PPU dedicated platform.
-If you are accepted into the program, you will receive information on when and how to register at the university to which your host laboratory is affiliated.
+If you are accepted into the program, you will receive information on when and how to register with the university/doctorla school to which your host laboratory is affiliated.

 Are there country-specific requirements for international applicants?